 Perhaps of interest to our readers, the draft considers the interface between culture and intellectual property (IP) as well as culture and information technology (IT).
 The draft discusses IP in the context of economic development and contains the following 3 policy statements: 1) The government shall create conditions, including enactment of new legislation and strengthening of existing laws, for cultures to flourish and to freely interact in a mutually beneficial manner; 2) The government shall protect intellectual property rights by fortifying its intellectual property policies and legislations at national and county level; and 3) The government shall enact legislation to ensure that communities receive fair compensation or royalties for the commercial use of their cultural heritage.
 In the context of information and communication technology (ICT), the draft makes the following 2 policy statements: 1) The government shall promote the use of ICT to enhance, preserve and safeguard Kenya’s cultural heritage; and 2) The government shall put in place legislation and mechanisms that support the use of ICT in the production, preservation, marketing, protection and distribution of cultural goods and services.

 As thoughtful and deliberate as it may seem for the drafters to include IP and IT into the document, the policy statements appear too vague, generalised and unhelpful for law-makers, policy-makers or the public at large.
 The draft does give any context to its statements and no evidence or data is presented to support its position.
 These policy statements along with many others within the draft appear to be merely adapted from the Constitution itself as well as other relevant documents.
-The statement thus seem to regurgitate the existing legal and policy position in the country without providing any reasons or philosophical underpinnings that would inform future laws and policies particularly with regard to the protection of traditional knowledge, traditional cultural expressions and/or genetic resources.
+The statement thus seem to regurgitate the existing position in the country without providing any guidance or philosophical underpinnings that would inform future laws and policies particularly with regard to the protection of traditional knowledge, traditional cultural expressions and/or genetic resources.